FIRST YEAR EXPERIENCE

 Please use the links to the right of this page for more information and important resources to help you support your academic success, experiential learning, career exploration and interdependent living.

-The Healthy You Second Year Thematic Interest Community will provide second year students an environment to learn, grow and be healthy.
-Students in the Healthy You STIC will be offered opportunities to learn about healthy eating, nutrition and physical fitness.
-The Healthy You STIC is located in Willis Hall with four person apartments.
+The Healthy Living Second Year Thematic Experiential Program will provide second year students an environment to learn, grow and be healthy in all aspects of their lives. students in the Healthy Living STEP will be offered opportunities to learn about the seven dimensions of wellness (social, emotional, spiritual, environmental, occupational, intellectual, and psychical) and how each intersects and affects their lives and experiences at Northeastern.
+The Healthy Living STEP is located in Willis Hall, in 4-person standard apartments.

 The Leadership Second Year Thematic Experiential Program is a safe, inclusive, and fun community where second year students grow and develop with like-minded individuals.
 Members of this STEP will have the opportunity to strengthen their leadership skills through a variety of exciting and engaging opportunities like service projects, dialogue, and programs and events facilitated by students, faculty, and staff.
 By participating in this STEP, members will feel more prepared to be better leaders on campus, in the workplace, and in society.
 The Leadership STEP is located in East Village in enhanced 4-person suites.